 👉Others

 /r: Specifies the number of retries on failed copies.
 The default value of n is 1,000,000 (one million retries).
+This option can be used to customize the number of retries on failed copies.

 /w: Specifies the wait time between retries, in seconds.
 The default value of n is 30 (wait time 30 seconds).
+This option can be used to customize the wait time between retries.

 /x Reports all extra files, not just those that are selected.